SumoLogic/sumologic-documentation/docs/search/copilot.md

 To save space, you can use the **Hide Log Query** icon to collapse the log query code.<br/><img src={useBaseUrl('img/search/copilot/show-hide-query.png')} alt="Copilot time period" style={{border: '1px solid gray'}} width="500" />
 :::

-#### JSON Syntax Rules
+#### Compatible Log Formats

 Copilot querying is compatible with JSON logs, partial JSON logs, and unstructured logs with Field Extraction Rules.
-It cannot be used to query unstructured data, metrics, or traces.
+It cannot be used to query metrics or trace telemetry.

 To retrieve a list of `_sourceCategories` with JSON data, use the following query: